sylefeb/Silice/projects/pipeline_sort/README.md

 ## What this does

-This algorithm is designed to sort a stream of values as they come in.
-The sort is pipelined such that if N values are received, they are sorted after 2.N cycles (linear time!).
-Of course there is no free lunch, and this comes at the cost of a pipeline of depth N. So beyond being a fun -- and hopefully interesting -- example, this will only be useful in practice for relatively small values of N. But such cases do occur in practice, and this algorithm may come in handy.
+This algorithm is designed to sort a stream of N values as they come in.
+The sort is pipelined such that if N values are received, they are sorted N cycles after the last one came in (linear time!).
+Of course there is no free lunch, and this comes at the cost of a pipeline of depth N.
+So beyond being a fun -- and hopefully interesting -- example, this will only be useful in practice for relatively small values of N. But such cases do occur in practice, and this algorithm may come in handy.

 ## How to test